Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical model selection": Physics beyond quantum mechanics

 \section{Physics beyond quantum mechanics}

-Another problem with Daley \emph{et al}'s argument is they seem to misunderstand the very purpose of superdeterministic models.
+Another problem with Daley \emph{et al}'s argument is that, by selecting these classical superdeterministic models as the ones most worth analysing, and by analysing them with respect to overfitting a Bell-type experiment, they potentially misrepresent the very purpose of the superdeterministic models present in the literature.

-The key property of a superdeterministic model is that they are locally causal hidden variables models which violate statistical independence: that is, the probability distribution of the hidden variables is correlated with the detector settings at the time of measurement \cite{Hossenfelder2020Rethinking,Hossenfelder2020SuperdeterminismGuide}.
-When averaged over the hidden variables, a useful superdeterministic model will reproduce quantum mechanics.
+The key property of a superdeterministic model is that it is a locally causal hidden variables model which violates statistical independence: that is, the probability distribution of the hidden variables is correlated with the detector settings at the time of measurement \cite{Hossenfelder2020Rethinking,Hossenfelder2020SuperdeterminismGuide}.
+When averaged over the hidden variables, a superdeterministic model must reproduce quantum mechanics to agree with experimental data.

 As such, superdeterministic models are candidate models for a more fundamental physics that underlies quantum mechanics.
-They describe ``phenomenology beyond quantum mechanics'' in much the way that we have models for phenomenology beyond the standard model (such as supersymmetry \cite{haber1985search}).
+They describe ``phenomenology beyond quantum mechanics'' \cite{adlam2023taxonomy,hossenfelder2023quantum} in much the way that we have models for phenomenology beyond the standard model (such as supersymmetry \cite{haber1985search}).

 The difference between these two phenomenologies is the parameter range in which we expect the deviations to become relevant.
 Physics beyond the standard model is expected to become relevant at high energies, or in experiments sensitive to rare interactions and weak coupling.
-Physics beyond quantum mechanics, on the other hand, should appear along the Heisenberg cut, with some parameter that quantifies the transition from quantum to classical behaviour (loosely, when objects become sufficiently macroscopic in size).
-We will in the following refer to this as the ``large-$N$ limit'' of superdeterminism, though there must be more to it than just the number of particles.
+Physics beyond quantum mechanics, on the other hand, should appear either along the Heisenberg cut, with some parameter that quantifies the transition from quantum to classical behaviour (loosely, when objects become sufficiently macroscopic in size), or when dealing with measurements far faster than those done in Daley et al's experiment (to probe super-quantum correlations between measurements, with coherence times too short to have been seen yet \cite{hossenfelder2011testing}).
+In contrast to this latter limit, we shall in the following refer to the domain in which Daley et al are measuring as the ``large-$t$ limit'' of superdeterminism, which reproduces quantum mechanics.
 We unfortunately cannot exactly state what the limit, is because we don't know exactly under which circumstances the new physics appears --- this needs to be experimentally probed.

 Even though we do not know the exact parameter range in which deviations from quantum mechanics should occur, we can illustrate the role of superdeterministic models in a comparison to statistical mechanics.
 In this analogy, superdeterministic models relate to quantum mechanics similarly to how statistical mechanics relates to thermodynamics.